 There is hope her prediction will not come true, though.

 Historica Canada routinely polls the public in advance of Remembrance Day.
-This year, about 40% of Canadians say they plan to attend a service, up nearly 10% from last year.
+In 2018, about 40% of Canadians said they plan to attend a service, up nearly 10% from last year.
 The 100th anniversary of the end of the First World War on November 11, 1918 likely plays a part in the increased numbers, but the upswing is encouraging, nonetheless.
-What was even more hopeful to me was the poll’s finding that the age group most likely to attend an official service this year are Millennials, those now 18 to 34 years old, at 41 percent.
+What was even more hopeful to me was the poll’s finding that the age group most likely to attend an official service that year are Millennials, those now 18 to 34 years old, at 41 percent.
 The Gen X’ers, those ages 35 to 54, are the least likely to making it out to an official service, with just 38 percent saying they plan to attend.
 The rate rises to 40 percent among those 55 and older.

 To me, this shows that younger Canadians are conscious of the power of actions.
 They are less likely to wear a poppy than older citizens, but they understand the importance of taking time out of their day to observe Remembrance Day.
 There’s also a good chance many of these Millennials have a closer understanding of service and sacrifice than those who grew up in the 60s, 70s, and 80s; these are the children of soldiers deployed to Afghanistan, a mission in which 160 Canadian lives, military and civilian, were lost.

 If decorating now brings you joy, please, do it without shame.
 Science says you might even be making the smarter, happier choice!
 If waiting is your preference, that’s wonderful, too.
 Maybe more public spaces can take their lead from the Manitoba grocery store that has invited patrons to fill its seasonal shelves with photos of their personal military heroes.